dwjohnston/import-from-parent-issue/README.md

 4. Observe how the `..` import is resolved differently to the `../bar` import.
 6. Run `node lib/main.js` observe that the `..` import is not resolved differently.

+## Using linter to solve it.

+It looks like `import/no-cycle` is the best rule to solve this.